 And they sell products exclusively through SMS to this day.

 One thing they have changed is cut down on paid social media ads.
 As paid ads have become so oversaturated, as well as expensive, they have shifted focus to other channels, like the creation of staffless retail stores – another innovative marketing concept by Dirty Lemon.

 - Marketing through funny memes and videos

 - Instead of spending large amounts on paid ads

 Online subscriptions-based retailer Barkbox sends monthly boxes full of dog treats and products to its customers.
 Barkbox was founded in 2011 by Matt Meeker, Carly Strife, and Henrik Werdelin.

 Their subscription service SEO strategy is heavily based on social media.
 Because besides paid ads, social media can offer several other ways to market your business.

 And the one from Barkbox is quite an innovative one.

 Instead of spending their marketing dollars on customer acquisition through paid ads, they went down a different route.
-Barkbox’s digital marketing team consists of content strategists who create hilarious dog content, from memes to viral videos.
+Barkbox’s digital marketing team consists of content strategists who create hilarious dog content, including memes generated with a memes generator to viral videos.

 Barkbox doesn’t seem to be the traditional online retail company, they really have combined marketing directly with sales, used humour and personalized relationships to drive traffic to their page and earn money through more subscriptions.